department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/punctuation.md

 Use the em dash similar to a parenthetical or commas to set off an important clause, when commas might be awkward.
 Try not to over use them.
 We don't use a space on either side of the em dash.

-- **Like this:** You may be eligible if you have an illness or injury caused&mdash;or made worse by&mdash;your time in service.
+- **Like this:** You may be eligible if you have an illness or injury caused&mdash;or made worse&mdash;by your time in service.

 __En dash__